ClemensGerstung/Discord.Twitter.TtsBot/README.md

 Don't forget to check the `.csproj` file and edit if necessary and set the `RuntimeIdentifier`.
 > For valid identifiers check Microsoft's documentation: https://docs.microsoft.com/en-us/dotnet/core/rid-catalog

+For instance when running on a Pi add this:
 ```xml
 <PropertyGroup>
   <RuntimeIdentifier>linux-arm</RuntimeIdentifier>